alined908/projectnugget/README.md

 ## Instructions
 1. Place .mp4 scrim recordings in `/vods`
 1. `python parse_vod.py` ---> Parses vods in `/vods` into images
-1. Move folders with images generated in /data into `/vod_data` where format of folder should be ex. `01.04.2019+SF+vs+DAL+RIALTO`  where date format is dd.mm.yyyy
+1. Move folders with images generated in /data into `/vod_data` where format of folder should be ex. `01.04.2019+SF+vs+DAL+RIALTO`  where date format is `dd.mm.yyyy`
     * Delete map loading images (in between lobby and actual map)
     * If map is koth, get image `unknownheroes_roundreset.png` and replace first image of new round (round 2 +)
 1. `python to_csv.py` ----> Runs models on match images to output csv
 1. Clean csv
     * Create a column after 'Opponent' called 'Roundtype' and input roundtype manually (Ex.
-Attack/Defense/Gardens/Shrine.
+Attack/Defense/Gardens/Shrine).
 If you see a long chain (>6) of same duration, then roundswap happens at the second row of the ones that have the same duration (aka when "unknownhero" appears)
     * Go over D.va's ult charge and correct column if need be to be accurately representing D.va's ult situation
     * Glance over csv and make sure rows make sense
 1. `python get_map_stats.py` -- > Outputs match statistics